Chris56974/Pethreon/README.md

 # Design Doc

 [This app](https://github.com/Chris56974/WeiBuddies) is an adaptation of [Pethreon](https://github.com/s-tikhomirov/pethreon).
-I intend to make some changes and give it a frontend using react.
+I intend to make some changes and give it a React frontend.

 ## Hardhat